Close

 Kansas is an at-fault state.
 So it follows classic negligence law.
 The person who caused the accident – or more likely the person’s insurance company – is responsible for paying any damages that result.
 In order to recover damages in a personal injury lawsuit in Kansas, the plaintiff must prove that the defendant was at fault for the accident.

-In Kansas, there is a damage cap for certain types of personal injury cases.
-The state has established a $350,000 cap on noneconomic damages in medical malpractice cases.
-This is one of the lowest malpractice caps in the country and it has a real chilling effect on the number of malpractice lawsuits in Kansas.
+In Kansas, there is maximum cap on certain types of damages that can be awarded in personal injury cases.
+The state has established a $350,000 cap on noneconomic damages (i.e., “pain and suffering” damages) in injury cases.
+This is one of the lowest caps in the country and it has a real chilling effect on the number of personal injury and malpractice lawsuits in Kansas.
 Because the maximum amount of compensation that can be awarded for pain and suffering, emotional distress, loss of enjoyment of life, and similar non-monetary losses is only $350,000.
 This cap applies to cases involving medical malpractice, but not to other types of personal injury cases.
 There are also no caps on economic damages, such as medical expenses and lost wages, in Kansas.

 Hiring a Personal Injury Lawyer in Kansas